eriolchan/Problem/others/CrackingTheCodingInterview/src/TreesAndGraphs/TreesAndGraphs.md

 Many problems involving lists of valid words leverage a trie as an optimization.
 In situations when we search through the tree on related prefixes repeatedly (e.g., looking up M, then MA, then MAN, then MANY), we might pass around a reference to the current node in the tree.
 This will allow us to just check if Y is a child of MAN, rather than starting from the root each time.

+# Graphs

+A tree is actually a type of graph, but not all graphs are trees.
+Simply put, a tree is a connected graph without cycles.

+A graph is simply a collection of nodes with edges between (some of) them.

+- Graphs can be either directed or undirected.
+While directed edges are like a one-way street, undirected edges are like two-way street.
+- The graph might consist of multiple isolated subgraphs.
+If there is a path between every pair of vertices, it is called a "connected graph".
+- The graph can also have cycles (or not).
+An "acyclic graph" is one without cycles.

+## Adjacency List

+This is the most common way to represent a graph.
+Every vertex (or node) stores a list of adjacent vertices.
+In an undirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.

+A simple class definition for a graph node could look essentially the same as a tree node.

+    class Graph {
+        public Node[] nodes;
+    }

+    class Node {
+        public String name;
+        public Node[] children;
+    }

+The Graph class is used because, unlike in a tree, you can't necessarily reach all the nodes from a single node.
+You don't necessarily need any additional classes to represent a graph.
+An array (or a hash table) of lists (arrays, array lists, linked lists, etc.) can store the adjacent list.
+This is a bit more compact, but it isn't quite as clean.
+We tend to use node classes unless there's a compelling reason not to.

+## Adjacency Matrices

+An adjacency matrix is an *NxN* boolean matrix (where *N* is the number of nodes), where a true value at *matrix[i][j]* indicates an edge from node *i* to node *j*.
+In an undirected graph, an adjacency matrix will be symmetric.
+In a directed graph, it will not (necessarily) be.

+The same graph algorithms that are used on adjacency lists (breadth-first search, etc.) can be performed with adjacency matrices, but they may be somewhat less efficient.
+In adjacency list representation, you can easily iterate through the neighbors of a node.
+In the adjacency matrix representation, you will need to iterate through all the nodes to identify a node's neighbors.

+# Graph Search

+## Depth-first search (DFS)

+In depth-first search, we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
+That is, we go deep first before we go wide.

+Note that pre-order and other forms of tree traversal are a form of DFS.
+The key difference is that when implementing this algorithm for a graph, we must check if the node has been visited.
+If we don't, we risk getting stuck in a infinite loop.

+    void search(Node root) {
+        if (root == null) return;
+        visit(root);
+        root.visited = true
+        foreach (Node n in root.adjacent) {
+            if (n.visited == false) {
+                search(n);
+            }
+        }
+    }

+## Breadth-first search (BFS)

+In breadth-first search, we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
+That is, we go wide before we go deep.

+If you are asked to implement BFS, the key thing to remember is the use of the queue.

+    void search(Node root) {
+        Queue queue = new Queue();
+        root.marked = true;
+        queue.enqueue(root); // Add to the end of queue

+        while (!queue.isEmpty()) {
+            Node r = queue.dequeue(); // Remove from the front of the queue visit(r);
+            foreach (Node n in r.adjacent) {
+                if (n.marked == false) {
+                    n.marked = true;
+                    queue.enqueue(n);
+                }
+            }
+        }
+    }

+Breadth-first search and depth-first search tend to be used in different scenarios.
+DFS is often preferred if we want to visit every node in the graph.
+Both will work just fine, but depth-first search is a bit simpler.
+However, if we want to find the shortest path (or just any path) between two nodes, BFS is generally better.

+## Bidirectional Search

+Bidirectional search is used to find the shortest path between a source and destination node.
+It operates by essentially running two simultaneous breadth-first searches, one from each node.
+When their searches collide, we have found a path.

+The bidirectional search is actually faster by a factor of *k<sup>d/2</sup>*. (each node has at most *k* adjacent nodes, and the shortest path from node *s* to node *t* has length *d*).